Ultra-Labs/ultralabs-io/src/markdown-pages/services-page/services.md

       and define those ideas and come up with the most competitive alternatives available.
     processImg: /assets/rectangle-312.webp
-  - processText: Ideation is what follows the discovery.
-We help ideas take shape out of the cloud of abstraction and prepare them for the final stages of crafting real-life and viable solutions.
+  - processText: Ideation follows discovery.
+We help ideas move from the abstract into concrete, viable solutions.
     processTitle: Develop
     processImg: /assets/rectangle-311.webp
-  - processText: “Designed by people for people” is the definition of our products.
+  - processText: “Designed by people, for people” is the definition of our brand.
-      Whatever decisions we make in all the stages of design, taking care of people is at the core of those.
+      Whatever decisions are made throughout the stages of design, we center people in each and every one.
     processTitle: Build
     processImg: /assets/rectangle-3109.webp
-  - processText: "While coming up with bright solutions to common problems we also make sure to align the technology and the modern standards of life with those solutions.
-Thus the end results come to life as modern, disruptive and amazingly easy-to-use forms. "
+  - processText: While coming up with bright solutions to common problems, we align technology with everyday life.
+      The end result is something both disruptive and simple to use.
     processTitle: Scale
     processImg: /assets/rectangle-310-1-.webp
 contactImg: /assets/rectangle-356.webp
 heroExtraSmallImg: /assets/servicebanner.png
 heroSmallImg: /assets/servicebanner.png
-servicesDescription: We embrace challenges and never fear to transform.
+servicesDescription: “If you are working on something that you really care about, you don’t have to be pushed.
+The vision pulls you.” — Steve Jobs
 servicesList:
   - servicesText: Product design
     servicesTitle: Creative